ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 🧑‍🏫 Click on the name Adan Yabaal and in the **Information panel** and the Indicators drill down and select **IDP departure**.

-This will open the details drill down panel where you can see a line graph showing the change over time for the Adan Yabaal district as well as other pertinent information.
+This will open the detail drill-down panel, where you can see a line graph showing the change over time for the Adan Yabaal district and other pertinent information.

-> Note: the breadcrumb bar at the top of **Information Pannel** where you can see where you are in the heirarcy or the drill down.
+> Note: the breadcrumb bar at the top of **Information Panel** where you can see where you are in the hierarchy or the drill down.

 ![Indicators Info Panel](../assets/screenshots/indicators-in-info-panel.png)